Catherine-Condit/HTML-AND-CSS-PROJECTS/README.md

 # HTML-AND-CSS-PROJECTS
-This repository contains coding projects related to HTML and CSS from the course.
+This repository contains various coding projects developed during my course focused on HTML and CSS.
+It showcases my learning journey and skills in web development.